Become a sperm donor

 If you have a current partner, they’ll also need to attend these sessions to ensure you are both comfortable and clear about what the process involves.

 Step 3 – Semen Analysis & Genetic Screening

 Our experienced donor coordinators will then contact you to organise an appointment for a semen analysis, as well as a screening of your blood for infectious diseases and some genetic conditions.

 Our Genetic Counsellor will call you to discuss your family medical history, and to explain the genetic tests that have been performed.

 Once all of the test results are back and have been discussed with you, appointments will be scheduled for the donations at our private clinic.

 You can typically expect between five and ten appointments for sperm donation.
-It’s hard work, we know!
-But this ensures that there are enough swimmers available from your donation, to give people the best chance possible who are hoping to conceive through donor sperm.
+This ensures that there are enough swimmers available from your donation, to give people the best chance possible who are hoping to conceive.

 Step 6 – What happens once a child is born?

-TasIVF maintains a secure register of all past donors, which the offspring of donors have the option to access when they turn 18.
+Once a baby is born from your donation, TasIVF maintains a secure register of all past donors, which the offspring of donors have the option to access when they turn 18..